finos/FDC3/docs/api-bridging/spec.md

 Note that the `sourceAgent` field has been populated with the id of the agent that raised the requests, enabling the routing of responses.

 #### Response format
-When processing responses, the agent acting as the 'server' should augment and `AppMetadata` objects in responses with the desktop agent. targetAgent field should always be filled in with the sourceAgent of the request \

 E.g.
 Normal response from:agent A,where the request was raised (a websocket client)
 ```